Someone on Facebook posed this question:

 It’s JUST NOT TRUE!

-I think that lie started for me the first time I remember browsing through the Sears Christmas Catalog, marking all those beautiful pictures with a “V”.
+I think that lie started for me the first time I browsed through a Sears Christmas Catalog, marking all those beautiful pictures with a “V” so my parents would know exactly what I wanted.
 (We didn’t have Toys R Us back then!)

 I’m definitely not a naysayer, so don’t get me wrong here.
 I LOVE CHRISTMAS!
 I LOVE giving, and I LOVE watching my children and grandchildren’s excitement as they open gifts.